ancwrd1/snx-rs/README.md

  This command will dump the supported login types.
 Use the `vpn_XXX` identifier as the login type.

- Example output (may differ from your server):
+ Example output (may differ for your server):

  ```text
  Supported tunnel protocols: